 Exterior House Paint Reno

-EXTERIOR HOUSE PAINT 101
+EXTERIOR HOUSE PAINT RENO, NV

 Trying to choose from the best house paint Reno has to offer can be difficult.
 It may seem like a daunting task for any beginner, but with proper planning, tools, and help from the Reno Paint Mart team, your project will come together without a hitch!

-Before diving into your exterior house painting project, it’s important to determine the size of your task.
+Before diving into your Reno house painting project, it’s important to determine the size of your task.
 Are you going the full nine yards?
 Or just adding a pop of color to the shutters on your home?
 In all cases, there are important elements to consider when making your choice.

-Choosing a Paint Type
+Choosing a House Paint Type in Reno, NV

-The first element to determine is what type of Reno exterior house paint is right for your project.
+The first element to determine is what type of house paint is right for your Reno, NV project.
 For exterior paint, there are two types of paint that are used: oil-based or latex-based paint.
 The type you choose is largely determined by the existing paint on the surface.
 If latex paint is put over oil-based paint (without proper priming), it likely will peel right off.
 Thus it’s important to know how to indicate the type of exterior paint already on your home as well as determine what type of paint works best for your needs.

 Known for durability, oil-based paint will adhere, and seep into the siding of your house better than latex paint.
 When applied, this type of paint flows easily, and when dried, appears smooth and level.
 Unlike latex paint, oil-based paint takes up to 24 hours to dry, and blocks moisture from penetrating into the siding of your home.
 To test if your house has oil-based paint currently try peeling away a paint chip.
 If the paint chip cracks almost instantly, then it’s likely to be oil-based.